solarwinds/solarwinds-apm-ruby/README.md

 # Support

 If you find a bug or would like to request an enhancement, feel free to file an issue.
-For all other support requests, see our [support portal](https://support.tv.appneta.com/) or on IRC @ #tracelytics on Freenode.
+For all other support requests, see our [support portal](https://support.tv.appneta.com/) or on IRC @ #appneta on Freenode.

 # Contributing